Silence-o0/ParkingLotsDetection/README.md

 ## Clustering

 A custom clustering method groups parking spots into blocks.
 Clusters with only one or two spots are considered noise and ignored.
-The algorithm works like DBSCAN, using BFS to find nearby spots without a fixed distance parameter.
+The algorithm use BFS to find nearby spots without a fixed distance parameter.
 Distances depend on the size of the spots, which helps handle different spacing caused by camera perspective.

 ## Installation